DUNE-DAQ/daq-release/docs/development_workflow_gitflow.md

 4. Create a pull request to the `develop` branch and link the issue to the pull request if one was created in step 1;
 5. Technically, the pull request can be merged without reviews.
 But it's highly recommended the author request reviews from other developers if the code change is significant.

-💡 If the targeted branch of the pull request has advanced, please do the following to bring the feature branch in sync before merging the PR:
-1. Switch to the targeted branch, and do a `git pull` to make sure it stays in sync with the remote;
-2. Switch back to the feature branch of the PR, merge the targeted branch into it, e.g. `git merge --no--ff <targeted branch name>`;
-3. Push the merge to remote, and continue with the PR review/merge process.

-:red_circle: Please don't use `git rebase` or `git push --force`.
-It will likely bring unexpected consequences.

-**At the end of this phase, package maintainer of a repository should create a tag on the develop branch, and update the tag collector spreadsheet.
+💡 **At the end of this phase, package maintainer of a repository should create a tag on the develop branch, and update the tag collector spreadsheet.**
-**

 ### Phase 2 - Testing Period